saimeda32/scrumlo/SECURITY.md

 ## Scope notes

-- Ephem is intended for **trusted shared links** among colleagues, not anonymous public boards.
+- Scrumlo is intended for **trusted shared links** among colleagues, not anonymous public boards.
 Abuse on a hosted instance is mitigated by: per-IP rate-limited room creation, a facilitator "end room" kill switch, and a "report" path (two reports end a room).
 The room itself is ephemeral and stores nothing across sessions.
 - The hosted instance is best-effort with no SLA.